Tony Robinson Around the World by Train: Thailand and Malaysia

 Book your 2021 holiday before 18th December and you can transfer your holiday for free - no questions asked.
 T&C's apply

 About the tour

-We depart London on our overnight flight to Beijing, arriving on Day 2.
-On arrival, we visit the impressive Temple of Heaven in the bustling centre of China's capital, a local and cultural hub that is a popular meeting spot for residents.
-We then transfer to our base for the next three nights, the Novotel Xinqiao Hotel.
-The rest of your day is free.
+We depart London Heathrow on our overnight flight to Beijing, arriving on Day 2.
+We transfer to our base for the next 3 nights, the Novotel Xinqiao Hotel.

 Enhance your holiday